 Depending on your state’s requirements, you might need an owners’ business license that shows you’re registered with your state’s Board of Cosmetology, and that your shop meets state requirements.

 If you run your barber shop out of your home, you may need a special home occupation license for that.
-Additionally, you may need other business licenses like sales tax registration and certificate of authority
+Additionally, you may need other business licenses like sales tax registration and a certificate of authority.

 We'll Help You Discover Which Licenses and Permits You Need